siemens/simatic-s7-webserver-api/README.md

 Use the following table to find the correct client version for each Plc version (server)

-## SIMATIC S71500:
+## SIMATIC S7-1500:
 Plc Version | Client Library Version
 ------------------|---------------
 2.9.x              | 1.0.x
 2.9.x              | 2.0.x
+3.0.x              | 2.1.x

-## SIMATIC S71200:
+## SIMATIC S7-1200:
 Plc Version | Client Library Version
 ------------------|---------------
 4.5.x             | 1.0.x
 4.5.x             | 2.0.x
+4.6.x             | 2.1.x

-**Hint**: The current (first) Wrapper Version supports more API calls than the current S71200 does - the S71200 will likely(!) support the API calls of the wrapper with the next version.
+**Hint**: This Library supports more API calls than the current S7-1200 does - the S7-1200 will likely(!) support the API calls of last version of the s7-1500 but this does NOT necessarily have to be the case - for details please always check the manual for the according version.

 # Limitations